Nelbert442/dero-golang-pool/README.md

 		"workerID": {
 			"addressSeparator": "@"		// Defines separator used from miner login to parse workerID },
+		"soloMining": {
+			"enabled": true,			// Defines whether or not solo mining is enabled.
+By setting this to false, even if a miner connects with the appropriate solo~ connection, their ID will not include solo
+			"addressSeparator": "~"		// Defines separator used from miner login to parse soloMining },

 		"timeout": "15m",           // See SetDeadline - https://golang.org/pkg/net/
 		"healthCheck": true,		// Reply error to miner instead of job if redis isn't available (https://github.com/sammy007/monero-stratum)